Dennis Maust | Expositions

 -- Admiral Hyman G. Rickover

-You may be wondering why I call this section "expositions" instead of "ideas."
-After all, I use Admiral Rickover's two other objects -- "people" and "events" -- as banner links.
-Two reasons come to mind, actually.
-You get to read one reason now.
+You may be wondering why I titled this section "expositions" instead of "ideas."
+After all, I use Admiral Rickover's two other objects -- "people" and "events" -- as additional banner links.
+At least two reasons come to mind.
+Here follows one of them.

 "Our ideas" are only partly our ideas.
 Most of our ideas are abbreviations or residues of the thought of other people, of our teachers (in the broadest sense of the term) and of our teachers' teachers; they are abbreviations and residues of the thought of the past.